Volunteers & Visitors: Frequently Asked Questions

 Coronavirus

 Throughout our Volunteering Program the health and well-being of you and our staff is paramount.
 Please be assured that we will follow current government recommended guidelines at all times, we ask that you also do the same.
-Anyone not adhering to covid regulations may be asked to leave the program.
+Not adhering to any covid regulations that may be in place can result in your being asked to leave the program.

-Proof of covid vaccinations will be required in line with WHO and local government guidelines.
+Proof of covid vaccinations will be required in line with current WHO and local government guidelines.

 Please see our ‘Refund Policy’